-Since the output parameters can be changed by dedicated pins for selecting presets and by I2C, the following use scenarios are feasible:
+Since the output parameters can be changed by a dedicated pin for selecting presets and by I2C, the following use scenarios are feasible:

-- Control the device via dedicated pins only, after programming the presets, to choose and change within the programmed settings - Program via I2C only.
-The dedicated input pins have fixed connections.
-Changes are conducted by changing the preset values of the active register. - Dedicated input pins and I2C mixed operation.
-The non active presets might be changed.
-The dedicated input pins are used for the transition to the new output condition.
+- Control the device via VSEL pin only, after programming the presets, to choose and change within the programmed settings. - Program via I2C only.
+The dedicated VSEL pin has a fixed connection.
+Changes are conducted by changing the preset values of the active register. - Dedicated VSEL pin and I2C mixed operation.
+The non active preset might be changed.
+The VSEL pin is used for the transition to the new output condition.
 Changes within an active preset via I2C are feasible as well.